OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-30.md

 ## Jeremiah 30:1

-The word that came to Jeremiah from the Lord, saying:
+The message of the Lord was given to Jeremiah, saying:

 ## Jeremiah 30:2